Through a different lens: Visually impaired Syrian youth gains a new perspective

 Mafraq, 15 January 2018 - A Syrian refugee boy is using photography to document the triumphs and challenges of his life in a host community in Jordan.
 Learning how to take photos has encouraged him to see things in a new way.

-In 2012, Hasan and his family came to Mafraq after fleeing their home in Homs, Syria’s third largest city and key battlefield in the civil war that has been ravaging the country since 2011.
-Hasan’s family are among the 5.1 million Syrians who have fled their country as refugees.
+In 2012, Mahmoud and his family came to Mafraq after fleeing their home in Homs, Syria’s third largest city and key battlefield in the civil war that has been ravaging the country since 2011.
+Mahmoud’s family are among the 5.1 million Syrians who have fled their country as refugees.

 The boy, who lost his right eye during an explosion back home, participated recently in a three-week photography workshop that provided him with artistic and technical training.
 He then embraced the opportunity to share his stories and those of his community with photos.